The European Union and the World Trade Organization

 The EU and the WTO

-Like the GATT (and later the WTO), the EU was itself originally designed to remove customs barriers and promote trade between its Member States.
+Like the GATT (and later the WTO), the EU was originally designed to remove customs barriers and promote trade between its Member States.
 The EU single market was partly inspired by GATT principles and practices.
 The Union has always been among the main promoters of effective international trade based on the rule of law.
-Such a system helps ensure that its businesses enjoy fair market access abroad, and thus supports economic growth, both domestically and in third countries, particularly less developed ones.
+Such a system helps ensure that its businesses enjoy fair market access abroad, and thus supports economic growth, both domestically and in non-EU countries, particularly less developed ones.

-The EU’s common commercial policy is one of the areas in which the Union as such has full and exclusive competency.
+The EU’s common commercial policy is one of the areas in which the Union as such has exclusive competence.
 In other words, the EU operates as a single actor at the WTO and is represented by the Commission rather than by the Member States.
 The Commission negotiates trade agreements and defends the EU’s interests before the WTO Dispute Settlement Body on behalf of all 27 Member States.
 The Commission regularly consults and reports to the Council and Parliament on the content and strategy for the multilateral discussions.
 Under the Lisbon Treaty, the Council and Parliament are co-legislators with an equal say on international trade matters.

 Through the WTO, the EU has also sought to promote a multilateral framework for trade negotiations, intended to complement bilateral negotiations.
 However, the stalemate in the Doha Round and the fact that other trading partners have turned to bilateral agreements have compelled the EU to partly reconsider its long-standing strategy and return to regional and bilateral negotiations.

 The current impasses at the WTO are also a sign that the international trading system has changed dramatically in the past 30 years.
 The system has evolved, with new actors – essentially transition and developing countries – playing a central role.
 The liberalisation of the international trading system has benefited some developing countries, which have experienced an unprecedented phase of sustained economic growth.
 The EU is well aware of these new dynamics.
 It has pointed to the need to move beyond the negotiation approach of the past years and try innovative approaches to address the increased importance of regulatory issues, as compared to tariffs.
-In February 2023, the EU proposed three key areas for focused deliberation at MC13, namely trade policy and state intervention to support industries, trade and global environmental challenges, and trade and inclusiveness.
+The EU proposed three key areas for focused deliberation at MC13, namely trade policy and state intervention to support industries, trade and global environmental challenges, and trade and inclusiveness.

 The Parliamentary Conference on the WTO